isaacyakl/new-breed-shopify-theme/README.md

 Revamp from old style.

 ## To-Do
+- Add product reviews section
 - Add product availability on order emails
-- Add sale points on product pages
+- Show price on discontinued products
 - Customize 404 page with an image
 - Update email template with new logo and shorter COVID-19 warning.
 - Fix stacking reviews text